drduh/YubiKey-Guide/README.md

 # Purchase YubiKey

-[Current YubiKeys](https://www.yubico.com/store/compare/) except the FIDO-only Security Key Series and Bio Series YubiKeys are compatible with this guide.
+[All YubiKeys](https://www.yubico.com/store/compare/) *except* FIDO-only Security Key Series and Bio Series YubiKeys are compatible with this guide.

 [Verify YubiKey](https://support.yubico.com/hc/en-us/articles/360013723419-How-to-Confirm-Your-Yubico-Device-is-Genuine) by visiting [yubico.com/genuine](https://www.yubico.com/genuine/).
 Select *Verify Device* to begin the process.
 Touch the YubiKey when prompted and allow the site to see the make and model of the device when prompted.
 This device attestation may help mitigate [supply chain attacks](https://media.defcon.org/DEF%20CON%2025/DEF%20CON%2025%20presentations/DEF%20CON%2025%20-%20r00killah-and-securelyfitz-Secure-Tokin-and-Doobiekeys.pdf).